 For us, I think we’ll keep right on doing what we’ve been doing.
 I don’t see us hiding gold bars under our bed anytime soon (but I can’t tell you where I live, in case we change our mind…) or selling everything and moving to Australia.

 We’re going to keep plugging away at our emergency fund, and keep focusing on our main financial goals for 2008 (we just put $1200 into our HSA this week, which is a good start toward the $5800 allowed for the year).
 We’re going to keep paying extra principal on our mortgage every month, working towards our goal of paying it off by 2018.
-We’re going to keep paying off our credit card every month.
+We’re going to keep paying off our credit card every month, using our new online bill payment software from Mint.
 We’ll keep the bulk of our assets in the stock market, because we’re in this for the long haul – most of what we have is in IRAs and can’t come out for more than 30 years anyway.

 When I read about economic instability, the sagging dollar, and the mortgage industry mess, I’m very glad that we worked so hard to get ourselves out of debt over the last few years.
 I’m glad that we got a fixed 6% mortgage when we bought our house, and aren’t stuck with an ARM.
 I’m glad that we didn’t refinance and take cash out since we bought our house.
 And I’m glad that our frugal habits are so ingrained that they are second nature to us.
 It provides a sense of comfort, knowing that we can get by with very little.